MattiDragon/ExtendedDrawers/README.md

 for insertion and expansion of that resource, but they are only available in the 1 slot configuration.

-### Capacity Upgrades
+### Upgrades
-Capacity upgrades are items that extend the capacity of a drawer slot.
+Upgrades are items that extend the capacity of a drawer slot.
 Only a single upgrade can be installed at a time.
 They are planned to be available in 2x, 4x, 8x and 16x versions.

+### Drawer Connectors
+Drawer connectors are blocks which only purpose it to connect drawer networks.
+They don't store any data and offer no interactions.